 Admission to Baptist Health System School of Health Professions programs is competitive.
-Applicants are advised to check with Admissions Department staff regarding program-specific admission criteria.
+Applicants are advised to check with Admissions Department staff and/or consult the school's website regarding program-specific admission criteria.
 Admission is based on space availability and offered to top ranked candidates.
 Decision letters will be sent via personal email to all qualified candidates as soon as possible after the application deadline.
 The School of Health Professions reserves the right to offer early decisions on admission.